 Start by involving your team early, giving them a chance to see the platform and understand how it will make their jobs easier.
 Develop training materials tailored to different roles, since a dispatcher will use the system differently than a volunteer in the field.
 Consider a mix of hands-on workshops, quick-start guides, and video tutorials to accommodate different learning styles.
 The goal is to make everyone feel comfortable and proficient with the new disaster response platform.

-Plan for Ongoing Support and Maintenance
+Plan Ahead for Support and Maintenance

 Implementing a new platform is a process, not a one-time event.
 For long-term success, you need a plan for what happens after launch day.
 Think about how the platform will fit into your existing technology ecosystem.
 It should connect with the tools you already use and be able to grow with your organization as your needs change over time.